MicrosoftDocs/cpp-docs/docs/sanitizers/asan-continue-on-error.md

 ## Out of bounds memory access example

 In this example, you create a checked build with ASAN enabled to test what happens when an app access memory that is out-of-bounds.
-ASAN detects this error and reports a summary of the errors to `stdout` when the program exits:
+ASAN detects this error and reports a summary of the errors to `stdout` when the program exits.

+Create the example:

 1. Open a developer command prompt: open the **Start** menu, type *Developer*, and select the latest command prompt such as **Developer Command Prompt for VS 2022** from the list of matches.
 1. Create a directory on your machine to run this example.
 For example, `%USERPROFILE%\Desktop\COE`.